comfies/custard/README.md

 |`--debug`|Enables the debug mode from the command-line|
 |`--rc`|Sets the rc file that will be ran when custard starts.
 The next argument must be a file that is both readable and executable.|

-If the first argument of the commandline after the `custard` binary is two hyphens (`--`) then custard will start as a controller and not as a window manager.
+If the first argument of the commandline after the `custard` binary is a single hyphen (`-`) then custard will start as a controller and not a window manager.

 ###### [return to table of contents](#table-of-contents)